ManuGithubSteam/Surface3ProArch/README.md

 ## Battery life

-To get longer battery life we need to start powertop and make the screen turn off when wen want to.
+To get longer battery life we need to make the screen turn off when wen want to.
 My battery went up from 3 hours to 7 hours :-)

-__Note:__ Maybe you have to reattacht the Surface cover to reactivate it because of sleep stuff in powertop

 ### Make Gnome shutdown on battery